• Skip to primary navigation

 Meat

-The most popular protein choice is usually chicken, especially ground chicken or shredded chicken breast, which can be easily flavored with different marinades and seasonings.
+The most popular protein choice in America is usually chicken, especially ground chicken or shredded chicken breast, which can be easily flavored with different marinades and seasonings.

-Orange chicken, soya sauce chicken, soy braised pork, kung pao chicken, and steak fajitas are good recipes for flavorful and satisfying fillings.
+Orange chicken, teriyaki chicken, soya sauce chicken, kung pao chicken, and steak fajitas are good recipes for flavorful and satisfying fillings.
 Or if you want something simple, sear the meat over medium heat and mix with 1 of the sauces below.

-Personally, I like to use leftover roast turkey and rotisserie chicken, chicken thigh (most Asians prefer this as it has more flavor) or bossam pork belly.
+Alternatively, use leftover roast turkey and rotisserie chicken or chicken thigh (most Asians prefer this as it has more flavor).

 Vegetarian